 - Studio Experience - This is an art-making experience that focuses on people.
 Students will practice new figure drawing skills by observing their own classmates.
 This workshop is held in a classroom and lasts approximately thirty minutes for each class of twenty to thirty students.
 Schools will provide paper and pencils, a white board, and, if possible, a microphone.

 - Faculty Professional Development - This in-service consists of discussion-based group activities, which revolve around posters and postcards from SMA’s collection.
 A packet of lesson plans, several posters, and sixteen classroom sets of postcards will be donated at no charge to the school.
 This in-service training takes approximately thirty minutes.
 Our Outreach Educators are also available to provide in-service training for several schools at the same time, as in district-level professional development days.

 - Middle School/Junior High Program

-- Exploring Self - This program is designed to help students find personal meaning in art, specifically through the theme of identity.
+- Exploring Identity- This program is designed to help students find personal meaning in art, specifically through the theme of identity.
 Students will engage in group and classroom-wide discussions about identity-themed SMA art, play relevant team-building games, and reflect upon their experience.
 A pre-visit packet (given to teachers upon scheduling a date) provides activities to do before and after the Art Talks presentation.
 This presentation can be adapted to various time lengths.